-WordPress currently runs 27.3 percent of all websites and just under 60 percent of websites using a content management system (CMS).
+WordPress currently runs 27.3 percent of all sites and just under 60 percent of websites using a content management system (CMS).

 No other CMS or website platform is even close to their market share or rate of growth.